protesilaos/my-website/_pages/contact.md

 received a message from me after a reasonable amount of time, check your "spam" folder or email me again.

-I provide coaching and services on Emacs, Linux, and Life in general.
+I provide coaching services on Emacs, Linux, and Life in general.
 Check the details and email me about it, if it interests you (though you can send me a message regardless): <https://protesilaos.com/coach>